-The Developmental Disabilities Supports Division (DDSD) uses multiple assessments to secure information about the participant's needs, preferences, goals, health status, and risk factors.
-These include:
+The Developmental Disabilities Supports Division (DDSD) utilizes multiple assessments prior to the IDT meeting, including:

-- Level of Care (LOC) Assessment, Long-Term Care Medical Abstract (LTCAA) - Personal history and physical (H&P) completed by the primary care physician - Vineland Adaptive Behavior Scales - Electronic Health Assessment Tool (ECHAT) - Medication Administration Assessment Tool (MAAT) - Speech, occupational, and physical therapy evaluations - Aspiration Risk Screening Tool and development of a Comprehensive Aspiration Risk Management Plan (CARMP) - Career development plans - Positive Behavior Supports Assessments and Plans - Preliminary Risk Screening and Consultation for inappropriate sexual behavior - Other assessments from non HCBS providers, including those related to Individuals with Disabilities Education Act (IDEA), the Rehabilitation Act as amended and Workforce Innovation and Opportunity Act (WIOA).
+- Initial or annual Level of Care assessment, Long Term Care Medical Assessment Abstract (LTCAA) - Personal history and physical (H&P) completed by the primary care physician (PCP) - Review of pertinent medical history and documentation - LOC determination - Therapy assessments (speech, occupational, physical) - Positive Behavior Supports Assessments and Positive Behavior Support Plans - Assessments from non-Home and Community Based Services (HCBS) providers, including those related to Individuals with Disabilities Education Act (IDEA), the Rehabilitation Act as amended and Workforce Innovation and Opportunity Act (WIOA).

-These assessments support the development of an accurate and functional ISP and include securing information about individual strengths, capacities, health status, and risk factors.
+These assessments support the development of an accurate and functional ISP.
 Assessments occur annually or as needed during significant changes in circumstance.
-The CM makes assessment results available to the individual and/or guardian, and the ISP must address all identified needs, risks, and concerns.
+The NCM makes assessment results available to the individual and/or guardian, and the ISP must address all identified needs, risks, and concerns.